Lotus-King-Research/Transmit/docs/working_with_poor_internet_connection.md

 # Working with Poor Internet Connection

 In most cases, issues arising from poor internet connectivity caused by remote location or other factors, can be mitigated pre-emptively.
-When internet connectivity issue arise before or during an online event, the key is to simplify the streaming setup as much as possible.
-Below, simple instructions are provided for how to do this.
+When internet connectivity issues arise before or during an online event, the key is to simplify the streaming setup as much as possible.
+The result of such simplification is two-fold; less internet bandwidth is required to achieve the same quality of audio and video, and there are less likely to be interruptions.
+Below, simple instructions are provided for achieving this.

 ## An Overview of the Steps Required